namjul/starter-kit/README.md

 ├── /node_modules/              # 3rd-party libraries and utilities
-├── /src/                       # The source code of the application │   ├── /assets/                # Static files which are copied to ./build on compile │   ├── /components/            # React components
+├── /src/                       # The source code of the application │   ├── /assets/                # Static files which are copied to ./build on compile │   ├── /components/            # Components
 │   ├── /content/               # Website content (plain HTML or Markdown, Jade, you name it) │   ├── /styles/                # CSS styles (deprecated, put CSS into components' folders) │   ├── /templates/             # HTML templates for server-side rendering, emails etc.